Commander Gary Marchese

 Outside of her work with the Department she loves to sing and dance.
 She is involved in both her church and a community choir.
 She also enjoys spending time with her three children.

 Vaught has been married for eleven years and has twins, a boy and a girl.
-He tries to spend as much time with his family outside of work as possible by cooking with them and coaching his son's baseball team.
+He tries to spend as much time with his family outside of work as possible by cooking with them and as a coach on his son’s baseball team.

 Detective Waldron was born and raised in Uptown New Orleans.
 Upon graduating from the University of Alabama, Waldron joined the New Orleans Police Department in early 2008.
 Waldron was assigned to the Sixth Police District in a patrol and investigation capacity, before being transferred to Homicide Division in November 2011.